 If you are into baking here’s a really good-looking recipe from Janice Cole that you can make!
-Just remember not to confuse this with the ones you made for the family because this peanut butter cakes are made of chicken feed and dried mealworms along with salt-free peanut butter, old-fashioned oats, raisins, dried cranberries. 😉
+Just remember not to confuse this with the ones you made for the family because these peanut butter cakes are made of chicken feed and dried mealworms along with salt-free peanut butter, old-fashioned oats, raisins, dried cranberries. 😉

 Now here’s something we highly recommend that you have if you’re raising chickens.
-By growing your own fodder system, you don’t have to worry about your livestock’s food whatever time of the year it may be.
-It’s easy, low-maintenance and you definitely don’t need a large cultivated land to do it.
+By growing your own fodder system, you don’t have to worry about your livestock’s food at whatever time of the year it may be.
+It’s easy, low-maintenance and you definitely don’t need large cultivated land to do it.
 You can learn more about it here.

 Bought too many vegetables for your next meal?
 Give it to your chooks as a treat!
 This vegetable garland idea will keep them from getting bored.

 Another idea for the bakers out there!
 This recipe is proven to be a hit with the owner’s chickens.
-So the next time you bake oatmeal cookies for the kids, don’t forget to make this version for your chooks afterwards.
+So the next time you bake oatmeal cookies for the kids, don’t forget to make this version for your chooks afterward.

 Hanging Chicken Scratch Feeders